The Truth About Precious Metals for Survivalists

 In a barter/trade situation it's important to remember that having different sizes and metals is always smart.
 Having Pre-65 junk silver is a great option, it is in smaller fractional sizes, and, because it is 90% silver (containing 10% copper), it will wear well being handled more frequently.

 Silver rounds, especially in the smaller fractional sizes, is also an attractive option.
 And consider getting gold for some larger cost barter situations too.
 Fractional gold coins are small but carry a larger amount of value compared to silver.
+If you would prefer bars, you can find gold bars for sale as well.

 With our government racking up a national debt of over 19 TRILLION dollars and climbing, it’s time to start preparing for our currency to be obsolete in SHTF scenarios…